winston-yallow/godot-discord-bot/README.md

 ### Using Commands
 Type `/` into a message prompt on a server with the bot.
 It will show you a list of all available commands with a small description each.

+## Contributing

+### Code Structure
+The code is organized into "Units".
+A unit is basically a collection of commands that belong together.
+Have a look at the files in `./src/units` to get an overview.

+These unit files get dynamically loaded by the modular client class.
+Basically everything in `.src/lib` is the backbone used for loading and running the unit files.